What to do if you hate your job

 How to quit a job you hate gracefully

 If, after thorough reflection, you’ve decided that leaving your job is your best move, you need to go about it the right way.
-It doesn’t matter if you hate the company, the boss or everyone in the room, it’s still best to leave with your head held high, and with the best possible relationships with the people still at the company.
+It doesn’t matter if you hate the company, the boss or everyone in the room, it’s still best to leave with your head held high, and with the best possible relationships with the people who will remain at the organisation.

 You never know when these contacts will come in handy and, in the short term, you’re likely to need a reference for your next job application.
 Here’s how to quit a job the right way: